aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to PPSM via C++" h2="C++ API to parse JSON to PPSM without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert JSON to PPSM</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format and is easy for humans to read and write.
+PPSM (PowerPoint Slide Show Macro-Enabled) is a file format used by Microsoft PowerPoint to save presentations that contain macros.
+It is a binary file format and is used to store presentations with macros.
+Converting JSON to PPSM can be useful in many scenarios, such as when you need to store data in a presentation or when you need to share data with someone who uses PowerPoint.

+<h2>How Aspose.Total Helps for JSON to PPSM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that can be used to create, manipulate, and convert documents in various formats.
+It includes two APIs, Aspose.Cells for C++ and Aspose.Slides for C++, which can be used to convert JSON to PPSM within any C++ application.

-You can convert JSON to PPSM within any C++ application in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can parse JSON to PPTX.
-After that, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Cells for C++, you can parse JSON to PPTX.
+After that, Aspose.Slides for C++ can be used to convert PPTX to PPSM.
+Both APIs are available as part of the Aspose.Total for C++ package.
+The APIs are easy to use and can be integrated into any C++ application.
+They also provide a wide range of features that can be used to manipulate documents in various ways.

+Overall, Aspose.Total for C++ is a great solution for converting JSON to PPSM within any C++ application.
+It provides two APIs that can be used to parse JSON to PPTX and then convert PPTX to PPSM.
+The APIs are easy to use and provide a wide range of features that can be used to manipulate documents in various ways.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}